-As at 30 June 2016, there were 26 retail brands owned by 22 electricity retailers supplying to small retail customers in NSW, seven retailers also supplied gas (Figure 4.1).
-Six new entrants joined the NSW retail market in the last 12 months, in addition to five retailers that became active in 2014-15.
-The number of secondtier retailers has doubled since the removal of price regulation in NSW from 1 July 2014.
+As at 30 June 2016, there were 26 retail brands owned by 22 electricity retailers supplying to small retail customers in NSW, with seven retailers also supplying gas (Figure 4.1).
+Six new retail brands entered the NSW retail market during 2015-16, in addition to five retail brands that entered in 2014-15.
+The number of second-tier retailers has doubled since the removal of price regulation in NSW from 1 July 2014.